 - The good, bad and ugly aspects of stock trading

-- Trader can hone their skills and achieve great success
+- How traders can hone their skills and achieve success

-Like there are two sides to a coin, stock trading also has its upsides and flipsides.
+Like there are two sides to a coin, there are multiple advantages and disadvantages of trading.
 This profession welcomes everyone, starting from novices, who are willing to learn and grow, to veterans who already have put in years of work either in stock trading or any other profession.
 With the advent of online trading, you can grow your business without any marketing efforts or doing due diligence on buyers’ or sellers’ creditworthiness.

 Stock trading focuses more on your ability to place trades in an agile and wise manner rather than on communication skills or the capacity to navigate a corporate world.
 Assurance of timely payment and the rarity of default makes this profession even more attractive.

-While the benefits are too many, there are some low points too.
+While the advantages of trading are many, there are some disadvantages of trading too.
 You have to be constantly willing to learn more by doing research and have the trait to take and bear risks.
 You will have to compete with the know-how, resources and intuition of professional and seasoned experts.

-The biggest pitfall of stock trading is the misconceptions, and topping the list is the myth that it is easy to become a successful trader.
-Perhaps this very misunderstanding has led to catastrophic failures that have forced traders to quit the profession at early stages.
-It is, therefore, critical to have a clear knowledge of the advantages and disadvantages of stock trading before taking a plunge.
+One of the biggest disadvantages of market trading is the misconceptions, and topping the list is the myth that it is easy to become a successful trader.
+Perhaps this misunderstanding has led to catastrophic failures that forced traders to quit the profession at early stages.
+It is, therefore, critical to have a clear knowledge of the advantages and disadvantages of trade before taking a plunge.

-Good returns: A disciplined trader with analytical skills has the potential to earn exceedingly good returns, and that too in a short time.
+One of the advantages of trading is that a disciplined trader with analytical skills has the potential to earn a relatively good return and that too in a short time.
 This makes the profession lucrative, especially if you are able to manage the risk efficiently.
 Stock trading becomes even more attractive with low interest rates and a high inflation regime.

 Interviews with some of the Market Wizards, as they are called in trading, featured in Jack Schwager’s series of books titled “Market Wizards”, reveal that the amounts of money made in trading by professional traders and trading firms are as high as one can imagine.

-High liquidity: Stock markets provide liquidity which is unparalleled when compared to other asset classes, such as real estate.
+Stock markets provide liquidity which is unparalleled when compared to other asset classes, such as real estate.
 In other words, getting out of the market is easy and without much impact cost.
-Thus, investing/trading in stocks is a good option to put surplus funds to use, and it is more profitable than keeping the money lying in savings accounts.
+This is also one of the advantages of trading as it allows you to put surplus funds to use, and it is more profitable than keeping the money lying in savings accounts.

-Regulatory surveillance: Gone are the days when brokers used to routinely default on payments, thanks to the regulatory reforms that have taken place in recent years.
+Thanks to the regulatory reforms in recent years, one of the main disadvantages of trading related to frequent payment defaults by brokers, is now a thing of the past.
 The strict and alert surveillance system of the Securities and Exchange Board of India (SEBI) has thwarted the possibility of any major scams or malfunctioning in the system.
 Margin and net worth requirements minimise the risk of defaults at the brokers’ end.
 The recent rules that have reduced overall intraday margins in the Futures and Options segment, although they may look as hurting traders in the short term, are good long-term measures to reduce overall risk and the possibility of financial instability in the system by way of trader bankruptcies or trader firm/broker defaults.

-High transparency: Online trading, as compared to the ring-based trading system, has introduced transparency in trading and pricing.
+Online trading, as compared to the ring-based trading system, has introduced transparency in trading and pricing.
 In this system, you can place ‘buy’ and ‘sell’ orders directly (without the intervention of your brokers’ representatives), decide price limits, put a stop loss (and keep changing it), know the status of the order and stay informed about its execution immediately.
-Online trading has also reduced costs for both traders and investors.
+Online trading has also added to the advantages of trading reducing costs for both traders and investors.